Trump should face insurrection, obstruction charges, U.S. Capitol riot panel says | Politics

 ETHICS REFERRAL FOR HOUSE REPUBLICANS The committee also said it referred four Republican House members, including Kevin McCarthy, the favorite to be the next House speaker, to the chamber's ethics committee, for failing to comply with subpoenas as it investigated the attack.

 The other three subpoenaed members were Representatives Scott Perry, Jim Jordan and Andy Biggs.
-Spokespeople for Jordan and Perry dismissed the action as political stunts in comments disparaging the committee.
-Representatives for the others did not immediately respond to requests for comment or declined to comment.
+Spokespeople for Jordan, Perry and Biggs dismissed the action as political stunts in comments disparaging the committee.
+McCarthy's office did not respond to a request for comment.
 Republicans will take the majority in the House on Jan.
 3 and are unlikely to act against members of their own leadership.

 Trump has already launched a campaign to seek the Republican nomination to run for the White House again in 2024.
 Five people, including a police officer, died during or shortly after the incident and more than 140 police officers were injured.
 The Capitol suffered millions of dollars in damage.